jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.02.17.md

  - @CH, RSG, OSA - develop scope, schedule, and budget by next Wed (2/22) for getting RPAT back up to a usable product to share with others

 ## VE project ownership
- - @Volpe - will setup a VisionEval GitHub organization account and contractors will be owners during their contract period
+ - @Volpe - planning to setup a VisionEval GitHub organization account and to add contractors as owners during their contract period so they can help manage the effort.
+Contributors will be added to the organization as well.